-Born Free supports initiatives in Uganda in East Africa, and Guinea-Bissau in West Africa, which seek to monitor chimp populations, safeguard their habitats, and help communities and wildlife to live peacefully side-by-side.
+Born Free supports initiatives in Uganda in East Africa, and Cameroon in Central Africa, which seek to monitor chimp populations, safeguard their habitats, and help communities and wildlife to live peacefully side-by-side.

 With the benefit of your valued support, we can continue our efforts to ensure the survival of wild chimp populations in East and West Africa.

 Conservation efforts are urgently needed to ensure the long term survival of wild chimpanzees – please support us.